tairasoul/yahd2mm/README.md

 ## todo

-properly deploy with priorities when enabling/disabling in mod list
+properly deploy with priorities when enabling/disabling in mod list (might not be feasible without a more advanced filesystem abstraction)

 installer and updater